Tax Season 2015: How to protect your investments from the taxman

 "If you take the money out, they actually give you back the contribution room come Jan.
 1 the following year," said Lamontagne.
 "So, let's say you put $10,000 into a TFSA, and it grew to $11,000, and you took out $11,000.
 It's still all tax free but come Jan.
 1, your new contribution room is $5,500 plus $11,000."

 Capital gains tax less of an issue for small investors

 RRSPs and TFSAs have, for many, become the bread and butter of investing.
-Canadians held a total of $877 billion in assets in RRSPs and $97.9 billion in TFSAs as of June 2013, according to Investor Economics.
+Canadians held more than $1 trillion in assets in RRSPs and $131.5 billion in TFSAs as of June 2014, according to Investor Economics.